AbayomiOlaoye/TDD_Unit-Testing/README.md

 # TDD_Unit-Testing
-Implementation of TDD by setting up a simple basic unit-testing mechanism for some basic computations.
+Implementation of TDD by setting up a repository to practice simple basic unit-testing mechanism for some basic computations.